 Costa Rica is very popular with expats, especially from the USA, as an affordable retirement destination.
 Although not very big, the country is diverse, so which regions should you choose to settle in and why?
-Here is the list of best places to live in Costa Rica.
+Here is the list of the best places to live in Costa Rica.

 The Central Valley

 The Central Valley is a favorite Costa Rican destination for expats.
 This is understandable; the region is centred around the capital of the country – San Jose – and has all the facilities at hand: an international airport, great shopping and entertainment, and hospitals and clinics.

 Weather-wise, the region is extraordinarily mild and gentle, with average temperatures sitting about 22º C all year round.